Media portrayal of HIV/AIDS: Philippines

 Dolzura Cortez was the first Philippine person to publicly announce that she had HIV; Sarah Jane Salazar was the second.
-Both of them had biographical movies made about them.

 In 1994 the Philippines government began its first major program to combat the spread of HIV.
 Manila Archbishop Cardinal Jaime Sin spent much of that year denouncing the program in general and targeted Department of Health Secretary Juan Flavier by naming him an "agent of Satan" to hundreds of thousands of people for his condom promotion program.
 The church system also organized public burnings of boxes of condoms.

 More recently, the Philippines has attracted greater media attention because of the steep rise in new HIV infections.
 Based on the UNAIDS Global report on the HIV/AIDS epidemic, the HIV incidence rate in the Philippines increased by more than 25% from 2001 to 2011.
 It is estimated that one Filipino gets infected with HIV every 1.5 hours.

 An HIV surveillance study conducted in 2010 by Dr. Louie Mar Gangcuangco and colleagues from the University of the Philippines-Philippine General Hospital particularly attracted media attention because of the high HIV prevalence rate reported.
 The study found that out of 406 men having sex with men tested for HIV in Metro Manila, HIV prevalence was 11.8% (95% confidence interval: 8.7–15.0), several times higher than the national prevalence for HIV.